-The resource industry is intensely competitive in all of its phases, and the Company competes with many companies possessing greater financial resources and technical facilities.
-Competition could adversely affect the Company's ability to acquire suitable producing properties or prospects for exploration in the future.
+The resource industry is intensely competitive in all its phases, and the Company competes with many companies possessing greater financial resources and technical facilities.
+Competition could adversely affect the Company's ability to acquire suitable producing properties or prospects for future exploration, or attract and retain key personnel.